mresti/ruby-style-guide/README.md

     the advantage of adding visual difference between block and hash literals.
 Whichever one you pick - apply it consistently.

-    As far as embedded expressions go, there are also two acceptable
+    As far as embedded expressions go, there are also two options:
-    options:

     ```Ruby
-    # good - no spaces
+    # good - no spaces, much more popular in the community
     "string#{expr}"

-    # ok - arguably more readable
+    # bad - arguably more readable, but not consistent in the codebase
     "string#{ expr }"
     ```

-    The first style is extremely more popular and you're generally advised to stick with it.
-The second, on the other hand, is (arguably) a bit more readable.
-As with hashes - pick one style and apply it consistently.

 * No spaces after `(`, `[` or before `]`, `)`.